Traffic News

 3. Pass a picturesque thatch cottage on the right, and go between two decrepit ‘dragon’s teeth’ placed to prevent access by vehicles.
 Pass a coppiced and pollarded ash tree on the right, mature ash and oaks on the left, and again on the right, a series of coppiced hazels - all indicate that this is an ancient track-way.

-From here, open aspects downhill over the fields to the right can be enjoyed, whilst in the distance beyond, wide expanses of woodland greet the eye.
-On the left up ahead, Northerwood Inclosure, which was first planted in 1811, borders the path.
+(Enjoy open aspects downhill over the fields to the right, whilst in the distance beyond, wide expanses of woodland greet the eye.
+On the left up ahead, Northerwood Inclosure, which was first planted in 1811, borders the path - largely out of sight beyond the trees is Northerwood House, nestled on the hillside overlooking Lyndhurst).

 From here, follow the path downhill to Emery Down and Silver Street.

-Charcoal Cottage, marked with HV 1869, recalls charcoal burning occupations of previous Silver Street residents, including John Veal who in the 1841 Census was listed as a charcoal burner, aged 50.
-And nearby, high on the wall of number 15 Silver Street is a stone declaring ‘R. Veal, 1889’.
+(Charcoal Cottage, marked with HV 1869, recalls the charcoal burning occupations of previous Silver Street residents, including John Veal who in the 1841 Census was listed as a charcoal burner, aged 50.
+And nearby, high on the wall of number 15 Silver Street is a stone declaring ‘R. Veal, 1889’).

 Pass on the left a set of old stone steps leading to a low, stone surround on the other side of the fence in Northerwood Inclosure, and at the next ‘T’ junction, turn right along the tarmac road.